AdobeDocs/workfront.en/help/classic/resource-mgmt/workload-balancer/assign-work-in-workload-balancer-manually.md

    For information about modifying user allocations in the Workload Balancer, see the "Modify user allocations"&nbsp;section in the article [Manage user allocations in the Workload Balancer](../../resource-mgmt/workload-balancer/manage-user-allocations-workload-balancer.md).

-   For information about removing assignments from a work item using the Workload Balancer, see [Unassign work in the Adobe Workfront Workload Balancer](../../resource-mgmt/workload-balancer/unassign-work-in-workload-balancer.md).
+   For information about removing assignments from a work item using the Workload Balancer, see [Unassign work in the Workload Balancer](../../resource-mgmt/workload-balancer/unassign-work-in-workload-balancer.md).

    &nbsp;